St. Peter's Basilica Tours in Rome

 St. Peter's Basilica| ©Iván PC

-One of the best recommendations I can give you when organising your visit to the Basilica, and one that practically nobody knows about, is that if you prefer to avoid the long queues and get priority access to the Basilica, you should join this guided tour of the Vatican.
-In addition to touring the interior of the temple with a professional guide, you'll be able to skip the very long queues at the entrance to the Piazza, which is undoubtedly an added value of this option.
+One of the best recommendations I can give you when organising your visit to the Basilica, and one that practically no one knows about, is that if you prefer to avoid the long queues and gain priority access to the Basilica, you should join this guided tour by El Vaticano.
+In addition to touring the interior of the temple with a professional guide, you can skip the long queues at the square, which is undoubtedly an added bonus of this option.

 Book your visit to the Basilica and the Vatican Museums